alliwar/apple_sentiment_analysis/README.md

 The evaluation metric used was accuracy, as both positive and negative sentiments were deemed equally important for the purposes of the analysis.

-In order to find the model with the highest accuracy, four classification models were tested: 1) Logistic Regression, 2) Naive Bayes, 3) Support Vector Model (SVM), 4) Random Forest.
+In order to maximize accuracy and minimize loss, four classification models were tested: 1) Logistic Regression, 2) Naive Bayes, 3) Support Vector Machine, and 4) Random Forest.

 ## Conclusions
 1. Overwhelmingly, the sentiment towards Apple and Apple products at the SXSW conference was positive.
 In particular, iPad sentiment was very high - 86% of the time the sentiment was positive, as people were excited about the release of the iPad 2.

 2. In-person engagement is key.
 People were thrilled about the temporary pop-up store that Apple created in downtown Austin.
-This gave consumers who otherwise might have been on the fence an opportunity to test the products for themselves while exploring downtown Austin.
-Translating that into the present-day, it’s recommended that Apple continues to find innovative retail pathways to create excitement around their products.
+This gave consumers an opportunity to test the products for themselves while exploring downtown Austin.
+It is recommended that Apple continues to find innovative retail pathways to create excitement around their products.

-3. Form and function are still the keys to making successful products.
-Conference attendees had negative remarks about the short battery life of apple items.
+3. Form and function are keys to making successful products.
+Conference attendees had negative remarks about the short battery life of Apple items.
 The design of products is key to creating a positive user experience, and it is recommended that Apple continues to innovate their designs to maximize usability.

 4. Positive sentiment often leads to direct sales.
-In the earnings report 2 weeks after the SXSW conference, Apple reported a 2% increase in iPhones sales and a 65% increase in iPad sales compared to the year prior.
+In the earnings report immediately after the SXSW conference, Apple reported a 2% increase in iPhone sales and a 65% increase in iPad sales compared to the year prior.

 <img src="images/sales.jpg" alt="sales">